... ...

 While a project is a group of tasks that satisfy a specific goal, a program is a collection of related projects that meet a strategic business goal.
 A survey of 220 project managers conducted by RGPM found that only 15 percent managed one project at a time.
 However, managing multiple projects is different than managing a program unless a strategic initiative connects the projects.

-Program Manager Responsibilities
+Program Manager Responsibilities and Experience

 Program managers are driven by program-level priorities that include: